Analytic and topological realizations of the invariant Thom-Smale complex: Topological realization

 is an isomorphism.

-We recall that for any embedded submanifold $S\subset M$, there is a relative de Rham theory (See \cite{bott2013differential}, Chapter I, Section 6.) for $S$ and $M$.
-Here, when $S$ is also $\mathbb{T}^l$-invariant, we can define a $\mathbb{T}^l$-invariant de Rham theory.
-For $0\leq k\leq m$, we let
+We recall that for any embedded submanifold $S\subseteq M$, there is a relative de Rham cohomology \cite[Section I.6]{bott2013differential} for the pair $(M,S)$.
+If $S$ is $G$-invariant, we get the $G$-invariant version of the relative de Rham cohomology.
+For $0\leqslant k\leqslant m$, we let

 and extend the de Rham differentiation to